prepare/ChromiumFX/Readme.md

 "about:credits" in a CEF-based application for complete Chromium and third-party licensing information.
 See also [cef/LICENSE.txt](https://bitbucket.org/chromiumfx/chromiumfx/src/tip/cef/LICENSE.txt) and [cef/README.txt](https://bitbucket.org/chromiumfx/chromiumfx/src/tip/cef/README.txt).

+### Donations ###

+If you earn money with ChromiumFX and want to sponsor development and maintenance of the project, you can tip me [here](https://www.paypal.me/wborgsm/50eur).

 ## Changes ##